Vukodlok/FreeCodeCamp-Projects/README.md

 - Cat Dog Classifier - Create a machine learning model to classifier an image as either a cat or a dog with 70% accuracy.
 This was part of FCC's Machine Learning course.
 - Book Recommendation - Create a machine learning model using k-nearest neighbors to recomend books based on a given book title.
 This was part of FCC's Machine Learning course.
 - Health Cost Calculator - Create a machine learning algorithm using linear regression to calculate healthcare costs.
 This was part of FCC's Machine Learning course.
+- Spam Text Classifier - Create a machine learning algorithm to determine if a text message is spam.
+This was part of FCC's Machine Learning course.